Ridit-ManojKhandelwal/Meridia/src/meridiaui/README.md

 ## Usage

-To use AnantUI components in Anantam, import them as follows:
+To use MeridiaUI components in Anantam, import them as follows:

 ```tsx
 import { Button } from "@mnovus/ui";